Frequently Asked Questions

 Switzerland provides another example.
 Fur-Free Alliance reports that the 2008 Swiss law “allowed animals to be kept captive only in conditions that are equivalent to modern zoos.
 Fur farming under such rules was deemed to be unprofitable and no longer takes place in the country.”

-Not included in our country’s Humane Slaughter Act, fur-bearing animals are electrocuted, gassed, or suffocated because bloodstained coats would be harder to sell.
+Not included in our country’s Humane Slaughter Act, fur-bearing animals are electrocuted, gassed, or suffocated because bloodstained coats would be impossible to sell.